How do you set up a successful sponsored product campaign?

 What type of PPC campaign should you use?

 Without a doubt, you should go for Sponsored Products campaigns with automatic targeting.
 Automatic targeting is great because you benefit from Amazon's market expertise.
-These guys have done the research for you and their automated logic targets keywords and products similar to the product in your ad.
-The m19 technology also uses these automated campaigns in its algorithms, as a source for keyword generation.
+These guys have done the research for you, and their automated logic focuses on keywords and products that are similar to the product in your ad.
+The m19 technology also uses these automatic campaigns in its algorithms as a source for generating keywords.

 And these campaigns have proven to have a great time/efficiency ratio.